Hit the Water with Paddleboat, Canoe, and Kayak Rentals in New Jersey

 Looking for a great summer outing that’ll float the family’s boat?
-A ride in a paddleboat (sometimes called a pedal boat) or rowboat offers panoramic views of New Jersey's scenic parks and lakes, and an opportunity for family time that may actually be peaceful.
+A ride in a paddleboat (sometimes called a pedal boat), kayak, canoe, or rowboat offers panoramic views of New Jersey's scenic parks and lakes, and an opportunity for family time that may actually be peaceful.

-Paddleboat rentals are available throughout the state.
+Paddleboat and kayak rentals are available throughout the state.
 Check the specific paddling locations for any age or weight restrictions, then sit back and enjoy the ride.
 (And don't forget the sunscreen!)

 Feeling more adventurous?
 Find the best places for tubing and rafting in and around NJ.